 - Follow the instructions – Take careful note of word counts and other guidelines.

 - Check it and get it checked – It is your job to get rid of any spelling and grammatical errors.
 We will be happy to give you feedback on all other aspects of your applications.

 - Always keep a copy, so you can remind yourself before your interview or assessment centre.
 You might not be able to access online applications once you have submitted.

 Application forms help employers to assess and compare candidates quickly and directly on specific criteria.
 They can vary considerably.
 Some will ask you a number of lengthy questions, others only for basic details before uploading a CV and covering letter.

 - Carry out a skills audit to help you identify examples from your studies, work experience and interests which demonstrate these skills.
-You can use our Skills Map and guide to Creating STARR Examples to help you.
+You can also use our Skills Map.

-These questions will seem very straight-forward but think carefully about how you describe work experience in particular.
-Point out skills relevant to the job and use good strong language to outline your duties and responsibilities.
+Think carefully about how you describe previous experience.
+Point out skills relevant to the job and use good strong language to outline your responsibilities.
 You might find the power word list in the job application advice resource helpful.

-An important part of many applications are the competency-based questions.
-These ask you to provide evidence for the skills required by the employer through examples from your own experience and usually take the form of:
+Most applications also include competency-based questions which ask you to provide examples from your own experience to demonstrate required skills.
+They usually take the form of:

 - Can you give me an example of when…?

 Once you have selected the most appropriate examples for each question, use the STARR (Situation, Task, Actions, Result, Reflection) structure to shape your answers.
 Use our guide on Creating STARR Examples to help with this.